TharishaPerera/personal-blog/src/pages/post/JavaChatApp.md

 First, let's declare 5 objects.

   1. 1 .
-ServerSocket ServerSocket
+ServerSocket serverSocket
   2. 2 .
 Socket clientSocket
   3. 3 .
 BufferReader in
   4. 4 .
 PrintWriter out

 ![object declaration](/images/postImages/javaChatApp/4.png)

-Now, let's instanciate the serverSocket object.
+Now, let's instantiate the serverSocket object.
 The ServerSocket constructor requires the port number that the server will use to listen to clients' requests.
-The instanciation should be done inside a try catch block.
+The instantiation should be done inside a try catch block.

 ![serverSocket](/images/postImages/javaChatApp/5.png)